Climbing Mt Fuji with my 70yo mum; Our Experience

 We looked at each other, saying nothing.
 But both knowing things weren’t going well.
 But with little choice other than to plod on, we did just that.
 Walk a minute or 2, break.
 Another minute or 2, break.
 Fortunately, after an hour or so, my mum seemed to be gathering a bit of pace.
 The breaks were less frequent and it felt like we were making progress.
 We were still in the tree line, not on the volcanic surface yet, but each step was a step closer.

 After about 2 hours we made it to the first check-point, station 6.
 Things were improving, or so I thought.
 It was here my mum sat down for a break and asked could we open one of the 2 oxygen canisters we had bought at the start-point.
-We had bought these kind-of as an emergency, but with a plan to use them as we climbed in altitude.
+We had bought this kind-of as an emergency, but with a plan to use them as we climbed in altitude.
 Probably tomorrow morning, or perhaps this evening when we reach the 8th station for dinner.
-To be using oxygen already was worrying, but I know my mum is a fighter so I pretended that everything was fine, took a 10 minute break with her and we were off.
+To be using oxygen already was worrying, but I know my mum is a fighter so I pretended that everything was fine, took a 10-minute break with her and we were off.

 The next 3 hours or so were great!
 We went from the 6th station to the 7th station slow but steady.
 The path during this stage is very forgiving.
 A long zig-zag up the mountain.
 I wasn’t expecting it to be so solid and flat underfoot and my mum was going from strength to strength.
 We were laughing and joking all the way during those few hours.